Cash and Treasury Services

 Petty Cash funds will be verified on an annual basis by the department head or a designee.
-A verification form will be sent by the Cash and Treasury Services Department.
 The department head or designee should verify and reconcile the fund.
 Under no circumstance should the custodian verify the fund.
-This annual verification form should be submitted to the Cash and Treasury Services Department upon completion of the reconciliation.

 To Close a Fund

 If the petty cash fund is no longer needed by the department for the purpose intended, it is the custodian’s responsibility to close the fund.
 The custodian should first fully reimburse the fund by preparing a Petty Cash Form with payout documentation attached.
-The fund total is then deposited using the Cash Receipt Transmittal Form, which includes the CUBS account number assigned when fund was opened.
+The fund total is then deposited by processing a web deposit in TouchNet, which includes the CUBS account number assigned when fund was opened.
 Both of these procedures may be performed at the same time.
-Also, be sure that the transmittal contains the name of the custodian to be relieved of responsibility.
+Also, be sure that the web deposit contains the name of the custodian to be relieved of responsibility.

 To Decrease a Fund

 If the petty cash fund balance becomes too high for the needs of a department, it is the custodian’s responsibility to decrease the fund.
 The same procedure is followed to decrease the fund as the one described above to close a fund.
-The Cash Receipt Transmittal Form description should contain the fund total, the amount of reduction, and the fund custodian's name.
+The web deposit description should contain the fund total, the amount of reduction, and the fund custodian's name.